Control should be an intrinsic element of organisational design.

 Tracking trends in a few vital indices paints a much fuller picture and creates the opportunity to intervene before it is too late.
 On top of that, there needs to be a logical hierarchy of measures that cross-refer to, help quantify, or reconcile with the financial reporting of the business, and are free from ambiguity.

 A structure is only in balance and fit for purpose when it is anchoring the controls that sustain every healthy business.
 And the essence of control is accountability.

 - to hold managers to account for profit, costs, or specific operational outputs

 - to measure performance for each job

 - to measure economy, efficiency and effectiveness and provide timely, accurate information to enhance decision-making.

-In the United States, we implemented transfer costing arrangements in two large businesses, helping to reinforce managerial accountability and give better visibility on profit.
-In Europe we designed an entirely new matrix structure to allow a British industrial materials group to integrate two subsidiaries in Holland and Belgium.
+In the United States, we implemented transfer costing arrangements in two large businesses, helping to reinforce managerial accountability and give better visibility of profit.
+In Europe we designed an entirely new matrix structure to allow a British industrial materials group to integrate two subsidiaries in Belgium and The Netherlands.

 Our experience of reviewing and improving managerial controls is derived from work in many sectors: chemicals, defence, distribution, engineering, food, healthcare, printing and publishing, and transport.

 We look beyond the data.
 Beyond your culture.
 Every recommendation is based on a holistic view of your business.
 And we’ll help you implement the changes you need to grow.